cpl17/IntroDataScience/README.md

 _Statistical Models:_

-Implementation of simple statistical models to explore and predict data from various sources.
-Bootstrapping was employed when needed.
+Explored determining the uncertainty in using various statistics by observing sampling distributions and comparing statistics derived from different methods of sampling.
+Then, used these statistics to implement simple regression models.
+Bootstrapping was employed when the distribution of the population was unknown.
 Along with the aformentioned packages, <mark>broom</mark> and <mark>mosaic</mark> were used.

 _Machine Learning:_

-Overview of the implementation of fundamental prediction and classification algorithms in R.
+Contains an overview of the implementation of fundamental prediction and classification algorithms in R with a focus on binary classification.
+Used popular evaluation methods to observe the accouracy of the final models.
 Some packages include <mark>glmnet</mark>, <mark>rpart</mark>, and <mark>Randomforest</mark>.